SheynD/SearchEnginesProject/README.md

 		- ``keyword``
 		- ``filename``
 		- ``attrList``
-	-Should we have the JavaScript ask the user for a query, find the dataset, then a screen with description and link to the download?
+	- Should we have the JavaScript ask the user for a query, find the dataset, then a screen with description and link to the download?

 ## Useful Tools